 Trinity offers employees two FSA accounts; a healthcare reimbursement and a dependent care account.
-The healthcare flexible spending account (HCFSA) allows employees to set aside up to $2,850 of their salary in 2022, for expenses that are not covered by insurance.
+The healthcare flexible spending account (HCFSA) allows employees to pay for expenses that are not covered by insurance.
 Some examples of eligible expenses include: deductibles and co-payments for medical, dental and vision services, prescription costs, contact lenses, eyeglasses, and orthodontic expenses.

-The dependent care flexible spending account (DCFSA) allows employees to set aside up to $5,000 ($2,500 if married and filing separate tax returns) for child care expenses that allow you and your spouse (if applicable) to work.
+The dependent care flexible spending account (DCFSA) allows employees to pay for child care expenses that allow you and your spouse (if applicable) to work.
 Some eligible expenses include: day care at a licensed facility, home-care, care provided by a relative (but not another dependent), nursery school, before and after school care, adult day care, and summer day camp.
 Eligible dependents include children up through the age of 12 and over-age dependents that are physically or mentally incapable of self-care.